ChrisHani31/Data-Analysis-Portfolio/README.md

 <br>
 Below you will find a variety of projects from my Data Analysis course that showcase what I've learnt.
 There will also a culmination of passion porjects as well to view.

-## What I have learnt:
+## Areas that I have covered during my course:
-- Excel and data basics     - How to take raw data and format it into simple visual tables and graphs.
+- **Excel and data basics**     - How to take raw data and format it into simple visual tables and graphs.
-- SQL / MySQL Workbench     - Database structuring, creating, reading, updating & deleting records.
+- **SQL / MySQL Workbench   **  - Database structuring, creating, reading, updating & deleting records.
-- Tableau / Power BI        - Navigation & features & functions of both visualisation tools.
+- **Tableau / Power BI **       - Navigation & features & functions of both visualisation tools.
-- Python / Google Colab     - Using simple syntax to analyse & automate.
+- **Python / Google Colab     **- Using simple syntax to analyse & automate.

 ## Projects I have completed: